-Duisburg The Duisburg property is located at the address known municipally as Schifferstrasse 80, Duisburg, Germany.
-The building is comprised of 217,919 square feet of leasable area, of which 205,300 square feet are of office use.
+Duisburg The 50% jointly owned Duisburg property is located at the address known municipally as Schifferstrasse 80, Duisburg, Germany.
+The building is comprised of 217,900 square feet of leasable area, of which 205,300 square feet are of office use.
 It is fully occupied by one tenant and is arranged over eight floors and two basement floors with 200 underground parking spaces.
 The property consists of four building cores, has a flexible design due to its layout and an attractive glass and aluminum façade.
 The utilities, storage area and approximately 200 parking spaces are located in the two basement levels.
 A multi-storey car park located at an additional site in the vicinity provides 353 parking spaces.
 An additional 79 external parking spaces are located adjacent to the multi-storey car park.
 Inovalis has managed this property since 2014.
+Following two successful lease negotiations in December 2019, the property is currently 100% leased.

-Bad Homburg The property is a single building with five storeys plus three underground levels.
+Bad Homburg The 50% jointly owned property is a single building with five storeys plus three underground levels.
 The building was constructed in 2004.
 Occupied by six tenants, it has one main entrance, and the office areas could be subdivided into 3 units per floor.
 The property offers views of the Frankfurt skyline.
-Altogether the building comprises 106,487 square feet of leasable area.
-The leasable area provides 77,662 square feet of office and 31,441 of other space (storage, common area and terrace).
+Altogether the building comprises 109,000 square feet of leasable area.
+The leasable area provides 77,700 square feet of office and 31,300 of other space (storage, common area and terrace).
 There are 207 parking spaces in the underground parking garage and in front of the building.
 The optimal horizontal and vertical divisibility of the building permits leases to several tenants.
-Inovalis has managed this property since 2007.
+Inovalis SA has managed this property since 2007.
+The property is currently 93% leased.